asmodehn/surefire.ex/README.md

 Surefire is a package helping you write simple betting games that are somewhat "cost-aware".
 Basic Money management is enforced by Surefire, aiming to minimize losses of the player over the long term.

+To play with it, a bunch of examples are provided:
+- `iex -S mix blackjack`

 It provides: (Roadmap)

 INITIALLY: (WIP)